Dave is also the editor of the website 'Balkan Military History', which has covered the military history of the Balkans for over 23 years.

 He is a contributing author to the book 'What Would Keir Hardie Say?' - Luath Press 2015, 'A New Scotland' (Pluto Press 2022) and many other current affairs books and publications.

-His military history books include 'Chasing the Soft Underbelly: Turkey and the Second World War' (Helion 2023), and this spring, 'The Frontier Sea, The Napoleonic Wars in the Adriatic'.
+His military history books include 'Chasing the Soft Underbelly: Turkey and the Second World War' (Helion 2023), and this summer, 'The Frontier Sea, The Napoleonic Wars in the Adriatic'.